Self-supervised neural operator for solving partial differential equations: Results and discussion

-The Sine-Gordon equation is widely used in various physical fields such as nonlinear field theory and steady-state transport phenomena.
-We now consider the following nonlinear elliptic PDE which can be regarded as the steady Sine-Gordon equation:
+Poisson equation is widely used in fields such as electrostatics, gravitational potential theory, and steady-state transport phenomena.
+We now consider to employ the SNO for solving Poisson equation on parameterized geometries, which is expressed as:

-All the variables here are the same as in Eq. \eqref{eq:pde}.
-Also, the boundary conditions imposed on all boundaries in this specific case are the Dirichlet boundary condition.
-Further, we also consider the computational domain or the geometry $\Omega_{\bm{x}}$, and hence the boundary $\Gamma$ may vary in different cases.
-Here we learn the mapping between the source term, the boundary conditions, and the geometries to the solution $u$ using SNO.
+Definitions of all the variables here are the same as in Eq. \eqref{eq:pde}.
+Dirichlet boundary conditions are imposed on all boundaries.
+Further, the boundary $\Gamma$ of the computational domain $\Omega_{\bm{x}}$ is parameterized and may vary in different cases.
+We then employ the SNO to learn the mapping from the source term, boundary conditions, and geometry to the solution $u$ of Eq. \eqref{eq:Poisson}.

-As for the data generation in the current case, the PI-sampler is set as follows: (1) the BNNs have a single hidden layer with 100 neurons each, (2) the random Fourier feature is employed as the activation function, and (3) the prior distributions for $\bm{W}_1$ and $\bm{b}_1$ are the same, i.e., $\mathcal{N}(0, 5^2)$, and $\bm{W}_2 \sim \mathcal{N}(0, 1/H), H = 100$.

-To generate boundaries $\Gamma$ for the computational domains in different cases, we describe $\Gamma$ in the polar coordinate system and construct another BNNs to relate the angle $\alpha \in [0, 2\pi]$ and the corresponding radius $r$.
-Specifically, the input and output for the BNNs are $\alpha$ and $r$, respectively.
-Further, we apply the following warping to the input $\alpha$, i.e., $\alpha \to [\cos(\alpha), \sin(\alpha)]$.
-In this way, the kernel of BNNs is periodic with a period $2\pi$, and we can then obtain closed curves.
-We also utilize the following constraint to the output of BNNs to control the range of the radius, i.e., $r = \text{sigmoid}[0.6 (r_{BNN}(\alpha)+1)]$, where $r_{BNN}$ denotes the output of the BNNs.
-Furthermore, the BNNs, e.g. architecture, prior distribution for $\bm{\theta}$, etc., employed here are the same as those for generating training data.
+To generate diverse boundaries $\Gamma$ of the computational domains in different cases, we represent $\Gamma$ in the polar coordinate system and construct additional BNNs to relate the angle $\alpha \in [0, 2\pi]$ and the corresponding radius $r(\alpha)$, as illustrated in Fig. \ref{fig:Boundary}(a).
+Specifically, the BNN takes $\alpha$ as input and outputs $r$.
+Further, we apply the following warping to the input ${\alpha}$, i.e., ${\alpha} \to [\cos(\alpha), \sin(\alpha)]$, which induces a periodic kernel with the period $2\pi$, thereby ensuring closed curves.
+Furthermore, we utilize the following constraint to the output of BNNs to control the range of the radius, i.e., $r(\alpha) = 0.45\text{tanh}[0.3r_{BNN}(\alpha)]+0.55$, where $r_{BNN}(\alpha)$ denotes the output of the BNNs.